babakhajizadeh/todoList/docs/LINUX_DOC.md

 $ make
 ```
 ### Cleaning
-To get your Qt directory clean and back to to first stage after a try,
+To get your Qt directory clean and back to to first stage after a build try run:
 ```sh
 $ git submodule foreach --recursive "git clean -dfx" && git clean -dfx
 ```